alexrodpas/finetune/README.md

 [Phi-3-mini-4k-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct)

-The Phi-3-Mini-4K-Instruct is a 3.8B parameters, lightweight, state-of-the-art open model trained with the Phi-3 datasets that includes both synthetic data and the filtered publicly available websites data with a focus on high-quality and reasoning dense properties.
-The model belongs to the Phi-3 family with the Mini version in two variants of the context length (in tokens) that it can support: 4K and 128K.
+The Phi-3-Mini-4k-Instruct is a 3.8B parameters, lightweight, state-of-the-art open LLM trained with the Phi-3 datasets that includes both synthetic data and the filtered publicly available websites data with a focus on high-quality and reasoning dense properties.
+The model belongs to the Phi-3 family with the Mini version (3.8B parameters) in two variants of the context length (in tokens) that it can support: 4K and 128K.

 The model has underwent a post-training process that incorporates both supervised fine-tuning and direct preference optimization for the instruction following and safety measures.
-When assessed against benchmarks testing common sense, language understanding, math, code, long context and logical reasoning, Phi-3 Mini-4K-Instruct showcased a robust and state-of-the-art performance among models with less than 13 billion parameters.
+When assessed against benchmarks testing common sense, language understanding, math, code, long context and logical reasoning, Phi-3 Mini-4k-Instruct showcased a robust and state-of-the-art performance among models with less than 13 billion parameters.

 ### Example of usage